tsuru/tsuru/docs/using/tsuru.yaml.rst

   200.
 * ``healthcheck:match``: A regular expression to be matched against the request body.
 If it's not set the body won't be read and only the status code will be checked.
-This regular expression uses `go syntax
+This regular expression uses `Go syntax
   <https://code.google.com/p/re2/wiki/Syntax>`_ and runs with ``.`` matching
   ``\n`` (``s`` flag).
 * ``healthcheck:allowed_failures``: The number of allowed failures before that the health check consider the application as unhealthy.
 Defaults to 0.